T-Systems-MMS/hyperledger-avalon-scone/BUILD.md

 - Branch 'main' represents the code of workers in SCONE Secure Hw Mode
 - Branch 'no-cas-fs-unprotected' represents the code of workers (1) without SCONE (2) SCONE Sim Mode (3) SCONE Unsecure Hw Mode
+- Branch 'private-cas-fs-protected' represents the code of workers in SCONE Secure Hw Mode with private CAS in the cluster. **CAS image is not available in SCONE free tier, hence the user must upgrade to Standard or Business edition if private CAS is desired in the cluster.**

 ## Install and Access SCONE